naryou/RAD-seq-tutorials/command line exercises/1_Commands.md

 ### Translate or delete with `tr`

 Replaces characters (Char1) with other characters (Char2) and prints to screen.
 You can also do character/string replacement with something like `sed`, but that requires knowledge of regular expressions.
-I won't cover that here, but it's not difficult to use.

 ```
 tr [-d] Char1 [Char2]